Atfreeman240/react_spa_tart_new/README.md

 # **Project Purpose**
-The Tart website is a website created for an Interface Design II course project to demonstrate knowledge of how to create a functional site using React, Git, Github, and sprinkle of CSS, HTML, and Javascript.
+The Tart website is a website created for an Interface Design II course project to demonstrate knowledge of how to create a functional site using React, Git, Github, Gatsby, Pagedraw, Figma, and sprinkle of CSS, HTML, and Javascript.

 # **How to Run**